httpwg/http-extensions/draft-ietf-httpbis-priority.md

 --- abstract

-This document describes a scheme that allows a HTTP client to communicate its preferences for how the upstream server prioritises responses to its requests, and also allows a server to hint to a downstream intermediary how its responses should be prioritised when they are forwarded.
+This document describes a scheme that allows a HTTP client to communicate its preferences for how the upstream server prioritizes responses to its requests, and also allows a server to hint to a downstream intermediary how its responses should be prioritized when they are forwarded.
 This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing responses.
 These share a common format structure that is designed to provide future extensibility.

 --- note_Note_to_Readers